tremo123/Ogar-unlimited/README.md

    * Bans a IP and sends a MSG
  - Unban [IP]
    * Unbans a IP
+ - Kickbot [number]
+   * Kicks a number of bots
+ - Kickbots
+   * Kicks all bots
  - Banlist
    * Lists banned IPs
  - Clearban